 - smdi_base_port must be the number of the lowest DN connected to Amanda.
-The default is 241, which might not be appropriate for your KSU. - cfg_port should be the DN with least incoming traffic (The default is 3-assuming that it has the least traffic on a 4-port system which uses port 4 for notification.) - n_ochan must be 0 (which is the default). - notify_restriction must be the highest number port connected to Norstar.
+The default is 241, which might not be appropriate for your KSU. - cfg_port should be the DN with least incoming traffic (The default is 3-assuming that it has the least traffic on a 4-port system which uses port 4 for notification.) - notify_restriction should be the highest number port connected to Norstar.
 (The default is 4-assuming a 4-port system.)
 This port should forward to the first port which forwards the rest of the ports.
 However, no port should forward to the notify_restriction port.